How you can help pets and people in Ukraine

 - Consider putting a limit on how much you participate in conversations about the war, because talking about it doesn’t make as much of a difference as taking action does.

 - Think about how and where you can help, because taking meaningful action will make you feel better.
 You can consider making a donation or helping a particular family, group, or organization that you know of.
 Animals and children are the most vulnerable in areas of conflict, and giving to causes that support them is especially meaningful.
 If you know of any animal or children-focused charities participating in rescue efforts in Ukraine, please reply to this message with some details.

-- My team and I have organized a fundraiser to support an animal rescue organization looking after homeless or abandoned pets in Ukraine, as well as families in need with pets.
-Here are two ways you can contribute to their efforts:
+- My team and I organized a fundraiser to support an animal rescue organization looking after homeless or abandoned pets in Ukraine, as well as families in need with pets.

 One more thing.
 I realize that most of the world’s empathy and support are directed towards Ukraine, but we also mustn’t forget about the suffering of the Russian people who have been thrown into this conflict against their will.
 They are like you and me; they were just born in the wrong place at the wrong time.